Rylands v. Fletcher Case Brief

 Frequently Asked Questions

-What are common examples of abnormally dangerous activities in the U.S.?
+What are common U.S. examples of abnormally dangerous activities that trigger strict liability?

-What defenses are available to a defendant under strict liability for abnormally dangerous activities?
+What defenses are available to a defendant facing strict liability under this doctrine?

 Conclusion